SrijanBadhya/Debsoc/Running the PES Debsoc.md

 One thing that we overlook is the fact that another campus exists xD.
 When you send a PESU notification, specify that this is for RR campus, to avoid an awkward conversation later.

 This one time I was texting a debater who was one week into round 3.
-He
+He told me that the Debsoc was doing a great job, and we reminded him of his Oxford Union days.
+My eyebrows shot up and I asked him a few questions.
+I was alarmed to find out he had completed a post graduate degree and was currently employed.
+Although this can't be avoided, and it _is_ important